Subject Source: Library Of Congress Subject Headings

 Dates: Majority of material found within 1780 - 1811; 1780 - 1941

-Scope and Content note This collection is comprised of the single volume signature album of Julia Cope Collins.
-According to the inscription on the front cover, this "Floral Album" was given to her by her mother in August of 1879.
-The album includes signatures, which are occasionally accompanied with a short note, quote, or sketch by the signer.
+Overview The signature album of Julia Cope Collins includes signatures, which are occasionally accompanied by a short note, quote, or sketch by the signer.
+According to the inscription on the front cover, this "Floral Album" was given to Collins by her mother in August of 1879.

-Scope and Content note This collection is comprised of the single volume commonplace book of Sarah Conard.
-The volume includes extracts and reflections concerning religion, friendship, virtue, and hope.
+Overview The commonplace book of Sarah Conard includes extracts and reflections concerning religion, friendship, virtue, and hope.
 It also includes a memorandum for Charles William and extracts from "Complaint of an African Woman."